The Case of FBA as a DEX Processing Model: Welfare loss and liquidity provision

-Note that $q_1 + q_2 + q_3$ is smaller than $1$ because the excess demand follows the Skellam distribution.
-Intuitively, users' transactions can be executed against each other and the MMs only need to satisfy excessive demands.
-We depict the regions where FBA induces less welfare loss for common investors and traders in \Cref{fig: markups regions}.
-We intentionally let $x$ or $\mathsf{F} $ be not too small, i.e., $x=0.15$, in the figure to make the regions where CLOB imposes fewer markups more visible in this example.
+Note that $(q_1 + q_2 + q_3)$ is smaller than $1$ because the excess demand follows the Skellam distribution \tian{(since investor and trader arrivals are Poison processes, and they buy or sell equally likely)}.
+Intuitively, users' transactions can be executed against each other and the LPs only need to satisfy excessive demands.
+We depict the regions where FBA induces less welfare loss for common investors and traders in \Cref{fig: markups regions} in \FULL{(The dashed lines represent that given certain $I, \player{i}$, the region above the line means FBA performs better than CLOB, and vise versa.)}.
+We intentionally let $x$ or $\mathsf{F} $ be not too small, i.e., $x=0.15$, in the figure to make the regions where CLOB imposes fewer markups more visible\FULL{ in this example}.
 This means that if the jump $J=\$1$, the priority fee is $\$0.15$.
 When the priority fee $\mathsf{F} $ decreases, the region where FBA has fewer markups expands.